Bioflexi" is an extremely flexible high-density fiberboard made of renewable raw materials.

-Junior Professor Dr. Hanaa Dahy, Head of the Institute for Structural Engineering and Design (ITKE) at Stuttgart University, has developed a new, completely flexible fiberboard that is manufactured from rapidly renewable raw materials.
+Junior Professor Dr. Hanaa Dahy (Institute for Structural Engineering and Design (ITKE) at Stuttgart University) has developed a new, completely flexible fiberboard that is manufactured from rapidly renewable raw materials.
 These so-called biocomposites could be an alternative to plastics or HDF boards, as they are not produced with resins that are harmful to health.

 The invention is protected by patent and was recently registered as a trademark under the name "Bioflexi".
 Due to the low raw material costs involved, "Bioflexi" is an attractive solution for the furniture industry and for architectural free-form applications.

 The novel high-density fiberboard can be used for the production of free-form furniture and partitions as well as of floor coverings with anti-slip and impact-absorbing properties.
 The boards are produced based on established straw compounding methods.
 Depending on the application, the semi-finished product is pressed and then fixed in the desired shape by cover layers.

 Conventional fiberboards are made from wood, sawmill by-products or residual wood.
 A distinction is made between the various boards based on their specific manufacturing process and density.
 However, a resin containing formaldehyde or isocyanates is often used for the production of the boards.
 Both substances pose considerable health risks.
 Therefore, many of the common fiberboards can be recycled but are not compostable.